Dr Gemma Donnelly-CoxAssistant Professor in Business

 Dr Gemma Donnelly-Cox is interested in how philanthropy and philanthropic foundations interact with and influence public policy.
 In 2017-18, she served as an Expert on the European Commission’s Expert Group on Foundations, Venture Philanthropy and Social Investment.
 In 2016-17, she worked with Philanthropy Ireland on a profile of Ireland’s philanthropic sector.

-- The field of LGBT literature: Exploring the emergence and development of this organizational field and the response of organizational actors to increasing diversity within the field.
+- Organizational Fields: Exploring the emergence and development of organizational fields and responses of organizational actors to change impacting the field.

 Rhodes, M.L. and Donnelly-Cox, G. (2014) Hybridity and Social Entrepreneurship in Social Housing in Ireland, Voluntas (January)

 Donnelly-Cox, Gemma, Meyer, Michael and Wijkström, Filip, First, Cheltenham, United Kingdom and Northampton, Mass, USA, Edward Elgar, 2021, vi - 423pp Read here.

 2. Deepening and broadening the field: introduction to Research Handbook on Nonprofit Governance

 Donnelly-Cox, Gemma; Meyer, Michael and Wijkström, Filip (2021).
 Deepening and broadening the field: introduction to Research Handbook on Nonprofit Governance in, editors Donnelly-Cox, Gemma; Meyer, Michael and Wijkström, Filip , Research Handbook on Nonprofit Governance, Cheltenham, United Kingdom and Northampton, Mass, USA, Edward Elgar, 2021, pp1 – 25.
 Read here.